 Two categories, one big difference

 When it comes to people working on web projects, we divide them into two categories: web development consultants and web developers.
 The distinction can be a little fuzzy, since people like designers and testers aren’t interacting with the code at all.
-Don’t worry about this – the difference lies between people who find solutions to client problems (consultants), and people who implement these solutions (developers).
+Don’t worry about this – the difference lies between people who find solutions to client problems (website development consultants), and people who implement these solutions (developers).

 Why is this distinction so important?